The Engineering Approach to Dating

 Now that you have identified your market and target customers, you need to position yourself and be able to reach out to them.

 As a straight man, I think most popular platforms are a crapshoot unless you are either very physically attractive or put a lot of effort into crafting your profile.
-Women, on the other hand, face many issues dating online as well, such as being flooded with unwanted attention.
+Women, on the other hand, face many issues dating online as well, such as being flooded with low-quality attention.
 There are some lesser-known platforms that might be fairer to the average person, but I am not very familiar.
 This is not an advice column for online dating.

 I am a strong proponent of meeting people in real life.
 Sure, this sounds old-school, but just like job applications, you can either send out hundreds of résumés online, or you can reach out to individual recruiters, alumni, or current employees, and try to get referrals or recommendations.
 I believe the latter offers a much higher rate of return.
 It allows you to showcase your full self instead of just a few statistics.